 Moreover, the line between a system that considers race in a "dispositive" way and one that considers it as one of many factors is evanescent and elusive.
 Both logic and experience since 1978 demonstrate that the two types of systems are far more alike than different.
-Whatever importance this Court chooses to place on it, it does not deserve to be the basis for a presumption of good faith that essentially eviscerates the strict scrutiny standard.
-To the contrary.
-Experience with racial preferences suggests that the harm to the "beneficiaries" of those preferences is far worse than assumed, and warrants a return to true strict scrutiny.
+Whatever importance this Court chooses to place on the difference, it does not deserve to be the basis for a presumption of good faith that essentially eviscerates the first half (the identification of a compelling governmental interest) of the strict scrutiny standard.